Tk7TBG/Ebay-Price-Tracker/README.md

 The script uses the following Python libraries:
 - `requests` — For sending HTTP requests to eBay.
 - `BeautifulSoup` from `bs4` — For parsing and extracting data from the eBay webpage.
-- `pandas` — For potential future data manipulation and saving as CSV (currently unused).
-Here is the formatted "How to Run" section for your README:

 ## 🚀 How to Run the eBay Price Tracker